kvellian/ds_fundamentals/README.md

 The sex column has the most significant impact on the data, with 3.20% contributing to missing NAs.
 As opposed to 0.58% for culmen_length_mm, culmen_depth_mm, flipper_length_mm, and body_mass_g.

-Considering, 3.20% is relatively low, I will drop the NAs, since its removal should not have too large of an effect on predictability.
-After dropping the NAs, 11 rows have been removed, and the dataset now contains 333 rows now.
+Considering, 3.20% is relatively low, I will drop the NAs since its removal should not have too large of an effect on predictability.
+After dropping the NAs, 11 rows have been removed, and the dataset now contains 333 rows.

 ## Part 3.
 Data Preprocessing